 When it comes to the first Sunday of the month, you have lots of free options - The Old Princely Court Museum that has the oldest historical testimonies of Bucharest, the Astronomical Observatory Amiral Vasile Urseanu (the first Astronomic Observatory in Romania open to the public since 1910), The Ligia and Pompiliu Macovei Art Collection, The Frederic Storck and Cecilia Cuțescu Storck Museum and the Victor Babeş Museum.

 Explore Bucharest’s Street Art

 Curious about the street art scene in Bucharest?
-Head out to the Arthur Verona Street located near Piata Romana to explore the most colourful place you’ll find in Bucharest.
+Head out to Arthur Verona Street located near Piata Romana to explore the most colourful place you’ll find in Bucharest.
 This street is filled with murals that change every year thanks to the annual Street Delivery festival and it’s the place to see if you want to capture lots of cool pictures and discover what the Street Art in Bucharest is all about!

 Take a Walk in the Park

 Bucharest has lots of beautiful parks you can explore, no matter what season it is.
 Cismigiu Park (Cismigiu Gardens) is the largest park in city's central area and it’s the perfect choice if you want to chill out for a while.
-If you want to take a longer walk, we recommend heading to the King Michael I Park (Herastrau Park) where you’ll find tranquillity and calm away from the noise of the city.
+If you want to take a longer walk, we recommend heading to King Michael I Park (Herastrau Park) where you’ll find tranquillity and calm away from the noise of the city.
 The Carol Park and Tineretului Park are also popular when it comes to spending time in nature and enjoying some nice views.
 Both parks have a lake, playgrounds, lots of plants and trees and even many types of birds.

 Discover the best attractions in Bucharest